-Participants receive on-the-job training, mentorship, and career coaching, building the skills and networks that lead to long-term opportunities in sustainability.
-Interested students and employers can apply to be matched for upcoming cohorts.
+Participants receive on-the-job training, mentorship, and career coaching, building the skills and networks during their early career that lead to long-term job opportunities.
+Interested employers and Bee U NYC alumni can apply to be matched for upcoming cohorts.

 Who is Eligible?